 Meera’s acting career has continued to flourish across stage and screen.
-Meera has been on our television screens in popular shows such as Broadchurch, Doctor Who and Absolutely Fabulous, and more recently alongside Jack Black and Tim Robbins in HBO’s The Brink.
+She has been on our television screens in popular shows such as Broadchurch, Doctor Who and Absolutely Fabulous, and more recently has starred in the British thriller The Devil’s Hour on Amazon Prime and hit Apple TV series, Roar.
 On film she has worked with an array of great directors including, Woody Allen, (twice) Terry Jones and Stephen Frears.

-Her work in theatre has seen Meera perform in leading roles at The National Theatre, The Old Vic and the Royal Court to name but a few, and she recently played Beatrice in Much Ado About Nothing at the Royal Shakespeare Company in Stratford Upon Avon.
-She also played Shirley in Willy Russell’s iconic Shirley Valentine in the West End for which she won the Whats On Stage Solo Performance award.
-In 2017 she took on the role of Miss Hannigan in Annie.
-Although one of her proudest moments was tracing her revolutionary family tree in the BBC’s Who Do You Think You Are.
+Her work in theatre has seen Meera perform in leading roles at The National Theatre, The Old Vic and the Royal Court to name but a few, as well as playing Beatrice in Much Ado About Nothing at the Royal Shakespeare Company in Stratford Upon Avon.
+She also starred as Shirley in Willy Russell’s iconic Shirley Valentine in the West End for which she won the What’s On Stage Solo Performance award.

 Meera is a popular after-dinner speaker and awards host who can provide unique and witty insight into women’s and cultural events.